ARK began as a personal blog in 2006 and developed into a community forum with a membership of over 3,100 people by September 2011.

 No. ARK is not involved in screening adopters, foster parents, pet sitters, animals, or caretakers.
 It is up to the individuals involved to screen each other thoroughly.

 Maybe, but ARK is not the decision-maker.
 It is the shelter, rescue group, or caretaker that screens adopters and decides who can adopt.
 Some are open to overseas adoption, some only adopt out locally.
 Please ask individual caretakers or shelters directly.
-Also, inform yourself about pet importation policies by searching your country's official government websites, some of which are collected in the Links Directory for Pet Travel.
+Also, inform yourself about pet importation policies by searching your country's official government websites, some of which are collected in the Pet Importation Category of ARK's Link Directory.

 No. ARK's mission is to help the hundreds of homeless and abandoned animals who are already alive find their forever homes.